 When compiling research and information to build out data visualizations and infographics, there is a large opportunity to create microcontent.
 By design, data-driven content conveys important information to users and dissecting this content can get stats and details across easier to users.
 Think of the most comprehensive content you have and then think of how you can syndicate it and create unique, standalone content to extend across social media, email and for use in other content creation projects.

-According to Mass Planner, infographics are “liked” and shared on social media 3X more than any other type of content.
+According to the 2020 Content Marketing Industry Report, infographics have had an increase in usage among B2B marketers during the last four years.
+In 2020, 67% of B2B marketers are creating infographics.
 When developing a full infographic or a data viz, bake in microcontent including snippets of the full piece or reworked versions to syndicate.

 2. Supporting Content